stalj/prg-basics/07-Arrays/06-Arrays.md

          counter += 1
    ```

 1. The array contains the student's test results.
 A value of True indicates that the student answered the question correctly, while a value of False indicates an incorrect answer.
-Write a program that displays information about the test results:
+Write a program that prints information about the test results:

    * Number of questions:
    * Number of correct answers: